baydakovss/anti-ddos-aws-terragrunt/README.md

 ls -1 assets/example.com/user-data/
 INSTALL.sh
 ```
-## Repeat the necessary number of times for different websites/accounts/AWS regions.

 ### Launch the deployment.
-$ make terraforming
+$ make terragrunting
-The deployment process takes about 20 minutes, mainly due to the long initialization of AWS Global Accelerators.
+The deployment process will start for all workloads at once and takes about 20 minutes, mainly due to the long initialization of AWS Global Accelerators.

 ### Obtain the IP addresses from AWS Global Accelerator
 <details>